Managing Your Fabric Software

 3. In the Policy drop-down list, attach an existing image policy or create a new one.

 • If you already have fabric-level image policies created and you want to use one of those existing image policies, scroll through the list of image policies and select the one that you want to use.
-Go to Step 4d.
+Then, proceed to Step 5d.

 • If you do not have any fabric-level image policies created yet, or if you do not want to use one of the existing image policies for any reason, click +Create Policy.

-The Create New Image Management Policy window appears.
+The Create New Image Management Policy page appears.

 479684.jpg

-1. In the Create New Image Management Policy window, enter a unique name for the fabric-level image policy in the Policy Name field or leave the automatically-generated policy name as-is, if desired.
+1. In the Create New Image Management Policy page, enter a unique name for the fabric-level image policy in the Policy Name field or leave the automatically-generated policy name as-is, if desired.

 2. Enter a description for the new fabric-level image policy in the Policy Description field, if necessary.